 Now a block that is a set of such transactions needs to be made irrefutable so that’s where the miners will come in.
 I won’t go into the details of how mining works but there are people out there who will verify that the block is genuine and confirm it.
 Once confirmed a transaction cannot be reversed.
 And this block is replicated on all public nodes in the bitcoin network.

 This is an example of a public blockchain where anyone can send value anywhere in the world where the blockchain file can be accessed.
-However there are private block chains which can be restricted to a particular network and mining can be regulated.
-Most financial companies are interested in implementing a private block chain.
-Infact there is a sort of consortium of financial companies developing a private block chain standard called CORDA.
+However, there are private blockchains that can be restricted to a particular network and mining can be regulated.
+Most financial companies are interested in implementing private blockchain.
+In fact, there is a sort of consortium of financial companies developing a private blockchain standard called CORDA.

 A recent World Economic Forum report predicts that by 2025 10% of GDP will be stored on blockchains or blockchain-related technology.
 All that’s okay – but how are we really going to change the financial industry.
 Let’s get down to brass tacks, what areas of the financial world will be early adopters of blockchain and how will the impact spread.